 16.8.5.6 Cable runs shall be installed with a minimum number of crossings.
-Bridges shall be used at places where cables cross each other.
-An air gap of not less than 5 mm shall be left between the bridge and the cable run crossing it over.
+The height of structures for crossing cable runs shall provide a distance between runs of not less than 5 mm.
+At places where cables cross each other and where it is impossible to leave an air gap, sheet rubber gaskets shall be applied.